-There are a number of youth competitions held in other parts of the city, but one I’d love to see is the Vučković Children’s Alka.
-Held in late August the little tykes prepare to one day to become an Alkar Knight in the real tournament.
+There are several youth competitions held in other parts of the city, but one I’d love to see is the Vučković Children’s Alka.
+In late August, the little tykes prepare to become an Alkar Knight in the real tournament one day.

 A Family Festival

 Music and a feast of roasting pork fit for a king mark this annual celebration.
-The town is filled with street vendors selling all kinds of sugary treats and fried goods along with coffee bars packed with a mix of locals and tourists.
-Coupled with street performers and small stands at which you can purchase hand-made local crafts the Sinjiska Alka is an excellent day for the whole family.
+The town is filled with street vendors selling all kinds of sugary treats and fried goods, along with coffee bars packed with a mix of locals and tourists.
+Coupled with street performers and small stands where you can purchase hand-made local crafts, the Sinjiska Alka is an excellent day for the whole family.

-So, even if you were not able to score yourself one of the elusive grandstand tickets, head into town, and watch the event on the big-screen TV and enjoy the vibe of the city-wide block party.
+So, even if you could not score yourself one of the elusive grandstand tickets, head into town, watch the event on the big-screen TV, and enjoy the vibe of the city-wide block party.

 The Town Of Sinj

 Can’t make it to the Sinjska Alka festival?
-No worries, the town of now 12,000 residents offers loads of other festivities which you can choose from, and you can even explore on a custom made tour.
+No worries, the town of now 12,000 residents offers loads of other festivities which you can choose from, and you can even explore on a custom-made tour.
 Sinj was once a more popular destination in Dalmatia, that is until the motorway which connects Zagreb to Split was built.
 Now, the town see’s considerably fewer visitors.
-While bad for local tourism, it’s great for you, meaning more chance to find a seat at the coffee bar and a cheaper room.
+While bad for local tourism, it’s excellent for you, meaning more chance to find a seat at the coffee bar and a cheaper room.

 And you can still visit the Church of the Miraculous Madonna of Sinj, as did Mother Theresa, for a glimpse of the famous painting of Madonna, now an icon.
 This artwork can be found near the second alter on the left-hand side as viewed from the entryway.
 This alter is used for special occasions and weddings.
 But the icon and altar are ready and waiting to hear your prayers anytime.